CesiumGS/3d-tiles/README.md

   }
 }
 ```

-The top-level object in tileset.json has four properties: `asset`, `properties`, `geometricError`, and `root`.
+The top-level object in the tileset JSON has four properties: `asset`, `properties`, `geometricError`, and `root`.

 `asset` is an object containing properties with metadata about the entire tileset.
 Its `version` property is a string that defines the 3D Tiles version.
-The version defines the JSON schema for tileset.json and the base set of tile formats.
+The version defines the JSON schema for the tileset file and the base set of tile formats.
 The `tilesetVersion` property is an optional string that defines an application-specific version of a tileset, e.g., for when an existing tileset is updated.
 The `gltfUpAxis` property is an optional string that specifies the up-axis of glTF models contained in the tileset.

 `properties` is an object containing objects for each per-feature property in the tileset.
-This tileset.json snippet is for 3D buildings, so each tile has building models, and each building model has a `Height` property (see [Batch Table](TileFormats/BatchTable/README.md)).
+This tileset file snippet is for 3D buildings, so each tile has building models, and each building model has a `Height` property (see [Batch Table](TileFormats/BatchTable/README.md)).
 The name of each object in `properties` matches the name of a per-feature property, and defines its `minimum` and `maximum` numeric values, which are useful, for example, for creating color ramps for styling.

 `geometricError` is a nonnegative number that defines the error, in meters, when the tileset is not rendered.

-`root` is an object that defines the root tile using the JSON described in the [above section](#Tile-Metadata).  `root.geometricError` is not the same as tileset.json's top-level `geometricError`.  tileset.json's `geometricError` is the error when the entire tileset is not rendered; `root.geometricError` is the error when only the root tile is rendered.
+`root` is an object that defines the root tile using the JSON described in the [above section](#Tile-Metadata).  `root.geometricError` is not the same as the tileset's top-level `geometricError`.  tileset.
+The tileset's `geometricError` is the error when the entire tileset is not rendered; `root.geometricError` is the error when only the root tile is rendered.

 `root.children` is an array of objects that define child tiles.
 Each child tile has a `boundingVolume` fully enclosed by its parent tile's `boundingVolume` and, generally, a `geometricError` less than its parent tile's `geometricError`.
 For leaf tiles, the length of this array is zero, and `children` may not be defined.

-See [schema](schema) for the detailed JSON schema for tileset.json.

-See the [Q&A below](#Will-tileset.json-be-part-of-the-final-3D-Tiles-spec) for how tileset.json will scale to a massive number of tiles.
+See the [Q&A below](#Will-a-tileset-file-be-part-of-the-final-3D-Tiles-spec) for how a tileset file will scale to a massive number of tiles.

 ### External tilesets

-To create a tree of trees, a tile's `content.url` can point to an external tileset (another tileset.json).
+To create a tree of trees, a tile's `content.url` can point to an external tileset (the url of another tileset `.json` file).
 This enables, for example, storing each city in a tileset and then having a global tileset of tilesets.

 ![](figures/tilesets.jpg)

-When a tile points to an external tileset, the tile
+When a tile points to an external tileset, the tile:

 * Cannot have any children, `tile.children` must be `undefined` or an empty array.
-* Has several properties that match the external tileset's root tile:
-    * `root.geometricError === tile.geometricError`,
-    * `root.refine === tile.refine`, and
-    * `root.boundingVolume === tile.content.boundingVolume` (or `root.boundingVolume === tile.boundingVolume` when `tile.content.boundingVolume` is `undefined`).
-    * `root.viewerRequestVolume === tile.viewerRequestVolume` or `root.viewerRequestVolume` is `undefined`.
-* Cannot be used to create cycles, for example, by pointing to the same tileset.json containing the tile or by pointing to another tileset.json that then points back to the tileset.json containing the tile.
+* Cannot be used to create cycles, for example, by pointing to the same tileset file containing the tile or by pointing to another tileset file that then points back to the first file containing the tile.
 * Both the tile's `transform` and root tile's `transform` are applied.
 For example, in the following tileset referencing an external tileset, the computed transform for `T3` is `[T0][T1][T2][T3]`.

 ![](figures/tileTransformExternalTileset.png)